DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ### The dynamic dimensions

 #### Dynamic dimension columns
-The following columns can have different data based on the configuration
+The following columns can have different data based on the type

  - dimension
  - dimension2